These VPNs unblock iPlayer in the US

 Yes.
 The BBC allows all UK residents who sign up to iPlayer to download shows and watch them offline.
-When you use a VPN, you appear to live in the UK, which means that you can also download BBC TV shows.
+When you use a VPN, you appear to live in the UK, so you can also download BBC TV shows.

 When you download a BBC TV show, the BBC permits you to watch that show for a limited time period only.
 This time period is usually 30 days from the moment it was first broadcasted but may vary depending on the show.

-Once this time period has expired, you will no longer be able to watch the downloaded content - so be sure to watch the shows within the specified time if you don’t want to miss out!
+Once this time period has expired, you can no longer watch the downloaded content - so be sure to watch the shows within the specified time if you don’t want to miss out!